twhl-community/halflife-unified-sdk-assets/README.md

 Scripts used in the assets repository itself are located in the `scripts` directory.

 Guides covering how to compile assets are located in the `guides` directory.

+## License

+The contents of this repository are licensed under the [MIT license](LICENSE), with the exception of assets that were originally made by Valve which are covered by the [Half-Life SDK license](HALFLIFE_SDK_LICENSE).

+The following directories fall under the Half-Life SDK license:
+* fgdsrc
+* gfxsrc
+* modelsrc
+* resourcesrc
+* soundsrc
+* spritesrc
+* textsrc
+* tools